josh-works/git_practice/readme.md

 `git remote rm origin`

 Are you seeing a pattern? "git remote" isn't anything special.
 It's just telling git "whatever comes next is related to remote things"

 and whatever comes _after_ "git remote" is just telling git what to do.

-> yo git, add something that I'm gonna call "smelly_socks", and here's the URL for that
+> yo git, add something that I'm gonna call "smelly_socks", and here's the URL for that: git@github.com:josh-works/git_practice.git

 Now, when you say "smelly socks", git knows what URL you're talking about.